What are Navpods?

 - Don't clutter a navpod with links.

 - have a plan for how long it should stay in place and have it as a reminder on Outlook to take it down/swap it out as soon as the information is out of date (a conference or week or programming is over; a product is no longer available etc.)

-- save the pod image in .png, .gif or .jpg file formats, as appropriate.
+- save the pod image in .png file formats as it will load faster.